-In our audit planning report to the 25 January 2018 Audit Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
-We carried out our audit in accordance with this plan, with the following exceptions:
+In our audit planning report tabled at the 10 January 2019 Audit Committee meeting, we provided you with an overview of our audit scope and approach for the audit of the financial statements.
+We carried out our audit in accordance with this plan, with the following exceptions]:

-• Changes in materiality.
-We updated our assessment using the draft financial statements and have also reconsidered our risk assessment.
-Based on our materiality measure of gross expenditure on provision of services, we have updated our overall materiality assessment to £1.72m (Audit Planning Report - £1.67m).
-This results in updated performance materiality of £1.29m at 75% of overall materiality, and an updated threshold for reporting misstatements of £86K.
+· Changes in materiality.

+We updated our planning materiality assessment using the draft consolidated results and have also reconsidered our risk assessment.
+Based on our materiality measure of gross expenditure on provision of services, we have updated our overall materiality assessment to £1.682m (Audit Planning Report - £1.726m).
+This results in updated performance materiality, at 2% of overall materiality, of £1.261m, and an updated threshold for reporting misstatements of £84K.